-The right to make use of the University's facilities is suspended while the leave of absence is in effect.
-The student who discontinues active enrollment in courses without being granted a leave of absence, or a student granted a leave of absence who does not return to active enrollment in courses at the close of the approved period of time will be considered withdrawn, and must apply for readmission to the degree program, subject to the regulations and requirements then in force.
+- Students granted a leave of absence who do not return to active enrollment in courses at the close of the approved period of time or within one calendar year. - Students on administrative leave of absence for one calendar year.
+Students who discontinue active enrollment in courses without being granted a leave of absence will be placed on an administrative leave of absence.

+These students must apply for readmission to the degree program, subject to the regulations and requirements then in force.
 In such cases, acceptance into the program is not guaranteed, and any courses taken prior to the interruption of enrollment may not count toward graduation if they were not completed within the time allowed for degree completion.